 While they did explain the significance of each dance, I didn’t understand a word of it.
 And as the only foreigner in attendance, I couldn’t help but notice that a number of audience members were more intrigued by me than the performance itself!
 Overall, it was quite an interesting performance that I probably would’ve missed had I gone straight to the hiking trails.

 Sitting in the small room, a local salesman walked in with a variety of products.
-And for the next 30 minutes or so, I barely managed to sit through a live infomercial for local goods ranging from perfume to snake liquor and something made from scorpion venom.
-At one point the guy even brought out a live snake, which would’ve been more exciting to see under different circumstances.
+And for the next 30 minutes or so, we all had to sit through a live infomercial for local goods ranging from perfume to snake liquor to something made from scorpion venom.
+At one point, the guy even brought out a live snake, which I would’ve been more excited to see under different circumstances.

 I got the attention of the guide, and showed him a translated message on my phone: “When’s lunch?
 I want to start my hike soon.”
 He seemed confused as to what I meant, but assured me that lunch would be starting shortly.

 It was already around 1 in the afternoon by the time we started eating, and I was getting worried that I wouldn’t have much time to explore.
 But for now it was time to enjoy the food, which consisted of rice, various vegetables and meat.
 Miao food is typically sour and somewhat spicy, and it was a tasty meal.